9:15am - 10:45am

 Dr Chung Thong Lim

-Dr Chung Thong Lim is currently a consultant in diabetes and endocrinology at Luton and Dunstable University Hospital, Bedfordshire Hospitals NHS Foundation Trust.
+Dr Chung Thong Lim is a consultant in diabetes and endocrinology at Luton and Dunstable University Hospital, Bedfordshire Hospitals NHS Foundation Trust.
 He graduated from Barts and the London, Queen Mary University of London, with a first class honours in intercalated BMedSc molecular medicine and endocrinology, and obtained distinctions in his MBBS medical and clinical sciences.
-He went on to complete his specialty training in East of England Deanery.
-During this period, he also completed his fellowship at Barts and the London and was awarded a PhD in endocrinology.
-Throughout his training and career, he has published in several peer-reviewed journals, presented in national / international meetings, and won several awards and fellowships, including the Jean Shanks Foundation award, British Society for Endocrinology undergraduate achievement award and UK Xcel science student of the Year.
-He is currently the lead in the endocrine hypertension and adrenal service at his hospital.
+Chung went on to complete his specialty training in the east of England deanery.
+During this period, he completed his fellowship at Barts and the London and was awarded a PhD in endocrinology.
+Throughout his training and career, he has been published in several peer-reviewed journals, presented in national/international meetings, and won several awards and fellowships, including the Jean Shanks Foundation award, British Society for Endocrinology undergraduate achievement award, and UK Xcel science student of the year.
+He is currently the lead in the endocrine hypertension and adrenal service.

 Dr Chung Thong Lim